 https://ukdataservice.ac.uk/privacy-policy.
-Verian will pseudo-anonymise the data before it is made available in the UK Data Archive, which means that direct identifiers (name, date of birth, postcode etc.) will be replaced with artificial identifiers/ pseudonyms, or categories from which you should not be identifiable.
+Verian will pseudo-anonymise the data before it is made available in the UK Data Archive, which means that we will replace direct identifers (name, date of birth, postcode etc.) with artificial identifiers/ pseudonyms, or categories from which you should not be identifiable.
 The breadth of the categories described should mean that responses cannot be combined to make individuals identifiable (e.g. specific data of birth will be used to calculate age, which will be aggregated into broader bands, e.g. 35-44, before specific date of birth is then deleted).